 Luckily, we can easily translate cocina to “kitchen” or “cuisine;” however the word mestiza is a little more complicated.
 A direct translation would tell you that it means “mestizo,” which is someone of mixed race – probably not the best translation for food!

 We could loosely say that it means “mixed,” but that simply doesn’t do justice to the depth of the word in relation to the menu at Casa Gangotena.
-It represents the unique blend of two wonderful cultures at different times in history – a tribute to Ecuador’s European heritage and its local ancestry.
+In reality, it represents the unique blend of two wonderful cultures at different times in history – a tribute to Ecuador’s European heritage and its local ancestry.
 However, without knowing the backstory, it is hard to truly appreciate the exquisite experience of the cocina mestiza.
+Which leads us to the following…

 Let’s start at the very beginning.
 It’s important to understand that Ecuador consists of four distinctive regions, and within each of them the cultures and food differ tremendously.
 Historically, it was a long, tiring journey from the highlands to the coast or to the Amazon, while the Galapagos are even more difficult to get to – only accessible by plane (or a very long voyage aboard a ship!).
 Therefore, before engines were invented and roads were properly built, once people settled in a specific region they didn’t venture too far from it.
 This resulted in cultures developing their own specific traditions, distinct cooking styles, and varied diets that suited their particular area.